Find Affordable College Courses

 74 Yearly Graduations

-North Carolina State University comes in at #15 on our list of the most popular colleges offering master's degrees in natural resources and conservation.
+North Carolina State University comes in at #15 on our list of the most popular colleges offering master's degrees in natural resources & conservation.
 Roughly 36,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-During the 2020-2021 academic year, 74 people received their master's degree in natural resources and conservation from NC State.
-Of these students, 47% were women and 12% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,459 per year.
+During the most recent year for which we have data, 74 people received their master's degree in natural resources & conservation from NC State.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 72% were women.
+Data shows that NC State graduates that hold this degree go on to make a median salary of $54,909.

 #16